Online Safety

-We believe that educating our children about being safe on-line is very important.
+We believe that educating our children about being safe online is very important.
 As part of our Computing curriculum all children from Foundation Stage to Year Six follow our Online Safety Scheme of Work focusing on identifying some of the risks about being on-line and how to keep themselves safe.

 Online Safety policies and procedures